cncf/tag-security/assessments/README.md

    * Consistent documentation reduces assessment time.
    * Established baseline of security-relevant information reduced Q&A.
-   * Clear rubric for security profile enables organizations to align their risk profile with the project’s risk profile and effectively allocate resources (for assessment and needed project contribution).
+   * Clear rubric for a security profile enables organizations to align their risk profile with the project’s risk profile and effectively allocate resources (for assessment and needed project contributions).
-   * Structured metadata allows for navigation, grouping and cross-linking.
+   * Structured metadata allows for navigation, grouping, and cross-linking.

 We expect that this process will raise awareness of how specific open source projects affect the security of a cloud native system; however, separate